-Duchess Catherine and Prince William have been married for eight years now, with three young children and very public jobs that invite a whole lot of scrutiny into their personal lives.
+Duchess Catherine and Prince William have been married for nine years now, with three young children and very public jobs that invite a whole lot of scrutiny into their personal lives.

 So it would be completely understandable if the Duke and Duchess of Cambridge were perhaps not quite so forthcoming in their public displays of affection for each other, after all these years.

 But that is certainly not the case with these two lovebirds.